INFURA/infrakit/doc/system-requirements/system-requirements.md

 ### KIT-003

-The community is unlikely to have interest if licensed under anything other than `MIT`.
+The community is unlikely to have interest if licensed under anything other than `MIT`, `Apache 2.0` or similar.

 ## Infrastructure Provider (PRO)